MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 export SERVICE_ACCOUNT_NAME="my-service-account"
 ```

-## Set up workload identity federation for your cluster
+## Activate workload identity federation in your cluster

-To access and synchronize a given Azure Key Vault secret, the SSE requires access to an Azure managed identity with appropriate Azure permissions to access that secret.
-The managed identity must be linked to a Kubernetes service account through [workload identity federation](conceptual-workload-identity.md).
-The Kubernetes service account is what your workload uses to access secrets from the Kubernetes secret store.
-The SSE uses the associated federated Azure managed identity to pull secrets from Azure Key Vault to your Kubernetes secret store.
-The following sections describe how to set this up.
+The SSE uses a feature called [workload identity federation](conceptual-workload-identity.md) to access and synchronize Azure Key Vault secrets.
+This section describes how to set this up.
+Following sections will explain how it is used in detail.

 ### [Arc-enabled Kubernetes](#tab/arc-k8s)

+> [!TIP]
+> The following steps are based on the [How-to guide](/azure/azure-arc/kubernetes/workload-identity) for configuring Arc-enabled Kubernetes with workload identity federation.
+Refer to that documentation for any additional assistance.

 If your cluster isn't yet connected to Azure Arc, [follow these steps](quickstart-connect-cluster.md).
-During these steps, enable workload identity as part of the `connect` command:
+During these steps, enable workload identity federation as part of the `connect` command:

 ```azurecli
 az connectedk8s connect --name ${CLUSTER_NAME} --resource-group ${RESOURCE_GROUP} --enable-oidc-issuer --enable-workload-identity